-- These products, services, websites and apps are referred to collectively as “services” in this policy.
+- These products, services, websites, apps and the Alexa Skill are referred to collectively as “services” in this policy.

 - Where abbreviated, “GDPR”, refers to the General Data Protection Regulation.

 - We will only collect and process your personal data in accordance with Data Protection Legislation and we will adhere to the principles (as applicable) contained within GDPR.